 20. Use a Potato to Fix Salty Soup

-If you over-salt something, toss in a peeled potato.
-It helps absorb some of the salt.
-It’s not a miracle, but it can save a dish.
-And honestly, I’ll take any help I can get.
+If you've added too much salt to a recipe, throw in a peeled potato.
+It helps absorb salt.
+It's not a miracle worker but it can help salvage a dish.
+I certainly appreciate the help.

 21. Roll Citrus to Get More Juice